15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Sentinel Rock Walk

 The trail is part of the Franz Josef Glacier Walk, so you can easily combine these two walks together.
 When getting to the viewpoint of Sentinel Rock you have to look in the distance to see Franz Josef Glacier.
 It’s actually quite alarming to see that the glacier has shrunk so much in the last couple of years!
-The information panels show until where the glacier extended in 1950 and the years after.
+The information panels show where the glacier extended in 1950 and the years after.
 Nowadays, there is not much left of the Glacier view from this viewpoint, which is disappointing and confronting at the same time…

 Mount Fox Route